 - The Funeral Rule, which is enforced by the Federal Trade Commission, requires funeral homes to give you an itemized General Price List at the beginning of your initial visit, before you begin viewing any products or services. - Funeral homes must show consumers separate casket and outer burial container price lists if those prices are not included in the General Price List. - Burial vaults and grave liners are not required by state law. - Embalming is not legally required in Georgia.
 Refrigeration generally serves the same purpose.
 Direct cremation or burial does not require any form of preservation. - For a direct cremation, a casket is not legally required.
 A funeral provider who offers cremations must make alternative containers available and inform you of this option. - The funeral provider cannot refuse to handle a casket or urn you bought elsewhere, or charge you a fee for using it. - It is against Georgia law for a solicitor of funeral or burial services to attempt to persuade a dying person to cancel his or her prepaid funeral arrangements in order to enter into a new, possibly more expensive, contract. - All veterans, along with their spouses and dependent children, are entitled to a free burial in a national cemetery and a grave marker.
-Contact the Department of Veterans Affairs at 800-827-1000 or through their website (cem.va.gov) for more information.
+Contact the Department of Veterans Affairs (VA) at 800-827-1000 or through their website (www.cem.va.gov) for more information.
+In addition, the State of Georgia, through the Georgia Department of Veterans Service, operates two state veterans cemeteries that are part of the VA's National Cemetery System.
+These State of Georgia veterans cemeteries are located in Glennville, Georgia (912-654-5398 or gymcg@vs.state.ga.us) and in Milledgeville, Georgia (478-445-3363 or gvmcm@vs.state.ga.us).